-EE9010 PhD Research Seminar in Electrical and Computer Engineering

-This course consists of weekly seminars with emphasis on current research in the specialization fields and emerging areas of electrical and computer engineering.
+EE9010 PhD Research Seminar in Electrical and Computer EngineeringThis course consists of weekly seminars with emphasis on current research in the specialization fields and emerging areas of electrical and computer engineering.
 This course will run through Fall and Winter semesters, 1 hour/week.
 Presentations will be given by graduate students, faculty members, visiting scholars and guest speakers.
-In order to achieve a pass grade in the course, the student must attend a minimum of 75% of the seminars and do an oral presentation on a research topic.
+In order to achieve a pass grade in the course, the student must attend a minimum of 75% of the seminars.
 Pass/Fail.